What I am going to reveal will hopefully help you understand how to lose hanging belly and why it happens.

 There are exceptions, us and many others.
 My partner and I were lucky enough to have prevented further permanent damage to the skin’s tissues.

 In my partner’s case, perhaps staying active while pregnant has helped; she was shopping for 3 hours when her water broke for goodness sake.

 As for me, I guess I never really reached the point of no return.

 To summarize, you can’t lose the hanging belly due to excessive weight loss or pregnancy.
-Certain sites beg to differ by advocating and promoting diet and exercise to lose excess abdominal skin.
+Certain sites are misinformed by advocating and promoting diet and exercise to lose excess abdominal skin.

-The best way to lose belly apron is prevention.
+The best way to lose a belly apron is through prevention.
 Be active while pregnant, not too excessive, though.
 Don’t overeat and eat clean: no junk food.

 Also, this is very important and I will keep echoing it multiple times.
 Please seek medical advice before following any exercise or diet regimen.
 What works for someone may not work for you.